Toto Energy closure driven by failure to meet Ofgem standards

-[The closure] didn't come as a great suprise, having helped a number of their customers switch, it was quite apparent they were delivering a very substandard service.
+[The closure] didn't come as a great surprise, having helped a number of their customers switch, it was quite apparent they were delivering a very substandard service.
 Leaving many people in the dark about meter upgrades, tariff information, credit on meters and even confusing credit with debt.

-Coming from a company like Toto, who struggled to provide basic customer service, there is no harm in former customers seeing what other companies are out there.
+Coming from a company like Toto, which struggled to provide basic customer service, there is no harm in former customers seeing what other companies are out there.
 There are many energy suppliers who can provide the same gas and electricity for less and with better customer service.

 How is Ofgem responding?